When was the British Lapwing eaten as a countryside delicacy and why is it under threat today?

-It was 1958, I was 14, and had recently joined the York Bootham School Natural History Club to broaden my knowledge of birds around my home and to learn of the best birding spots near York.
-138 species were listed and I had probably seen over half of them.
-A bird description that caught my eye was that of the lapwing (also called peewit or green plover), since several pairs nested on the wet meadows behind my home.
-Because I continued to collect their eggs to eat, the Clubs report alarmed me.
-It stated:
+It was 1958, I was 14, and had recently joined the York Bootham School Natural History Club to broaden my knowledge of birds and to learn of the best birding spots near York.
+138 species were listed by the School, and I had probably seen half of them.
+A description that caught my eye was that of the lapwing (also called the peewit or green plover) since this was one of the earliest birds I could recognize out in the fields.
+The Club’s report alarmed me by stating:

-It was clear why the numbers were in decline.
-In earlier times, not only were lapwing eggs taken for food but the bird itself was killed and eaten as a countryside delicacy.
-The consequences on the population was so severe that the British government passed the 1926 Protection of Lapwings Act that made it illegal to offer the bird for human consumption or willfully disturb its nest.
-Even so, during World War 11, its eggs were taken and turned into powder so that they could be consumed by soldiers on the front line.
+Not only were lapwing eggs taken for food in earlier times, but the bird was killed and eaten as a countryside delicacy.
+The consequences became so severe that the British government passed the Protection of Lapwings Act in 1926 to make it illegal to offer the bird for human consumption or willfully disturb its nest.
+Even so, during World War 2, its eggs were knowingly taken and turned into powder to be consumed by soldiers on the front line.

-Arriving in California, I no longer had access to this dainty, beautifully plumaged bird.
-They are rarely seen on this side of the Atlantic except maybe as the occasional vagrant in New England and north-east Canada, blown there by bad weather.
-Its closest relative in North America is the widespread and common killdeer, which is also a member of the plover family, has similar feeding habits and also feigns injury to protect its nest.
+Arriving in California, I lost contact with this bold and beautifully crested bird They are not found in North America except for occasional vagrants in eastern Canada and the northeast US.
+Its closest relative in North America is the widespread killdeer which is also a member of the plover family, has similar feeding habits, is similarly rowdy, and feigns injury to protect its nest.
 This species I see during much of the year.